opsfolio/resource-surveillance-commons/assurance/README.md

 1. Run the tests using Deno:

     ```bash
-    deno test -A ./assurance/  # Executes all tests
+    deno test -A ./assurance/ --fail-fast # Executes all tests
     ```

 The `-A` flag provides all necessary permissions for the tests to run, including file system access and network permissions.